rafrasenberg/proof-of-stake-blockchain/README.md

 python sample_transactions.py
 ```

-This will add 7 transactions, with the current block set to 2 transactions, it will thus create 3 blocks and leave 1 transaction in the transaction pool.
+This will add 7 transactions, with the current transaction pool set to 2 transactions per block, it will thus create 3 blocks and leave 1 transaction in the transaction pool.
 Visit `http://localhost:8050/api/v1/blockchain/` to view the blockchain!

 ## Docs